JedEatSnax/CollegeProjects/Projects Folder/Data Structures (C++)/Stack/README.md

 ## Overview
 This project demonstrates the usage of the C++ Standard Library's `std::stack` container.

+## Midterms Analysis
+After running the program 5 times, `printMemoryUsage()` shows an average of 3472.8 KBs peak RAM usage.
+In addition, the program was run 5 times on [JDoodle](https://www.jdoodle.com/online-compiler-c++) and was compiled and executed in an average of 1.661 seconds.
+Lastly, the worst time complexity of the program is O(n).

 ## Code Snippet
 ```cpp
 int main() {